List of U.S. baseball stadiums by capacity

 This is a list of most current US baseball stadiums.
 They are ordered by seating capacity, the maximum number of spectators the stadium can accommodate in baseball configuration.
-Venues with a capacity of at least 500 are included.
+Venues with a capacity of at least 10,000 are included.
+On August 2, 2025, the MLB Speedway Classic that took place at Bristol Motor Speedway set an attendance record of 91,032 with a capacity of 146,000.
+This was the first MLB game ever played in Tennessee.